Last updated on May 27, 2025

 Ruthless Ripper | Illustration by Clint Cearley

-However, since this is obviously not something you want to do when buying a Power 9.
+However, since this is obviously not something you want to do when you buy a Power 9.
 It's a reliable test that can be done on cards that you know are 100% fake.

 Card Bending